Ultimate Portland Real Estate Investing Guide for 2026

 Portland Real Estate Investing Market Overview

-Looking at real property values in Portland, the prevailing median home value there is .
-The median home value at the state level is , and the United States’ median value is .
+Looking at real property values in Portland, the prevailing median home value in the city is .
+For comparison, the median value for the state is , while the national median home value is .

-Housing values in Portland have changed throughout the most recent ten years at an annual rate of .
-The yearly appreciation rate in the state averaged .
-Nationally, the yearly appreciation rate for homes was at .
+During the most recent ten years, the yearly appreciation rate for homes in Portland averaged .
+The annual growth rate in the state averaged .
+In the whole country, the annual appreciation rate for homes was at .

 Portland Real Estate Investing Highlights